Last updated: 22th June 2026 | Originally published: 12th April 2021

 1. Plumbing Courses (Beginner to Advanced)

-For career changers, a structured plumbing course is the fastest way to gain skills.
+For career changers, structured plumbing courses are the fastest way to gain skills.
 At Logic4training, our plumbing courses are designed for anyone with no prior experience needed.
 You’ll learn everything from the basics of pipework to advanced systems and regulations.

-- Level 2 Diploma in Plumbing: The industry standard for starting out.
+• Level 2 Plumbing Diploma: The industry standard for starting out.
 Covers domestic plumbing, health and safety, and practical skills.

-- Level 2 & 3 NVQs: For those wanting to progress to more complex work or supervisory roles.
+• Plumbing NVQ Level 2 & 3: For those wanting to progress to more complex work or supervisory roles.

 2. Plumbing Apprenticeships